Best Types of Containers For Storing Olive Oil – THE GUIDE

 1. Dark Glass Bottles

-Dark glass bottles are the most common way of storing smaller amounts of olive oil, and almost all the markets sell the olive oil stored inside glass bottles.
+Dark glass bottles are the most common way of storing smaller amounts of olive oil, and almost all the markets sell olive oil stored inside glass bottles.

 Glass is a material that’s also inert with olive oil, which means that the oil won’t cause the glass to release any chemicals into it, damaging the properties of olive oil.